Antrikshy/antrikshy.github.io/_posts/2016-10-14-status-audio-hd-two-review-by-a-casual-listener.md

 Now, I didn't have any grievances with their product, but they do seem to have a solid return policy (shipping included) if you purchase from their website.

 It's just nice to know when someone cares about your complaints and feedback about a product, and that they won't automatically be sent to a shredder.

+## Final Thoughts

+I would have liked a higher bass response, volume controls on the remote, and some color variety, I would be lying if I said I wasn't fully satisfied with my purchase.

+Even after using the HD Two every single day for three weeks, I have to admit that these headphones are **really worth the money**, and I will be rating them **5 out of 5** on Amazon.
+Seriously, the **build quality is phenomenal**, and they are **super comfortable**.
+I say they're worth trying out.